ronnievormelker/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things to do.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.

+# 2024-01-31
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on performance measurements and profiling.
+Remember that understanding and simplicity often lead to more efficient systems in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can complicate code and introduce bugs.
+It reminds programmers to prioritize readability, maintainability, and correctness before optimizing for speed or efficiency.